OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 13\. **What you're buying:**

 1.  **License**: When you **buy** an item, you acquire the right to use that item. you're not actually acquiring the item itself.
 What you get includes a license directly from the author to use that item.
 Items are subject to specific terms of use, and these terms are the ‘license’ that we set on Envato Market.
 This license also applies to you if you download an item that someone else has bought for you (because anyone downloading an item needs to be an Envato Market member).
 Different license types are available for you to choose when you have selected an item.
 You’ll need to think about the way you want to use the item so that you can pick the right license to allow that use.
 It’s your responsibility to choose the correct license.
 2.  **Item support**: Authors can choose whether or not to support certain items.
 If an author chooses to support an item, this will be identified on the item page.
 All supported items include a support period.
 You can buy support extensions on these items.
 Your right to access Item Support requires an Envato Market account.
-If you buy an item as a Guest you will not be able to access Item Support if it is offered by the Author of the item.
 To learn more about item support, like what items are covered, what authors provide, the support period and support extension options, see the item support policy.
 3.  **Buyer Services**: In addition to the use of the platform, when you ‘buy’ an item you also receive buyer services from Envato like 24/7 buyer support, fraud protection, item quality control and other related buyer services.
 You can read more about the awesome buyer services buyers get from us over at Why Buy From Us information page.

 14\.
 The total price for an item on Envato Market is made up of: